ylevan-fl/speedydd-proposal/speedydd-api-v1-propsal.md

 ## Authentication

-All API requests require authentication using `X-App-ID` and `X-API-Key` headers.
-These credentials are provided when your application is registered in our system.
+All API requests require authentication using `X-Org-ID` and `X-API-Key` headers.
+These credentials are provided when your organization is registered in our system.

 **Required Headers:**
-- `X-App-ID`: Your application identifier
+- `X-Org-ID`: Your organization identifier
 - `X-API-Key`: Your signed authentication token

 ### API Key Retrieval

-When an app requests their API key, we use our private key to sign the app secret and return it as the API key.
+When an organization requests their API key, we use our private key to sign the organization secret and return it as the API key.

 **Process:**
-1. Retrieve app secret from database using app ID
+1. Retrieve organization secret from database using organization ID
 2. Create token containing only the `secret`
 3. Encrypt the token using AES-256
 4. Sign the encrypted token with our RSA private key